tpoveda/solstice/solstice_docs/docs/shadingtest.md

 ### **Instructions**

-To join the shading team in Solstice Short Film you need to pass a shading text.
+To join the shading team in Solstice Short Film you need to pass a shading test.
 Follow the next steps to complete the test:

 * Download the asset you have to do shading for: [Lamp](/files/test_shading.zip)
 * You have some references that we already made for Solstice Short film